API Reference¶

 registry ¶

-Registry endpoints used by the dashboard workshop.
+Registry endpoints used by the dashboard workshop and the agent request-approval flow.

-- GET /registry returns the live registry as JSON.
+- GET /registry live registry as JSON.

 pending_requests async ¶